opynfinance/GammaProtocol/docs/contracts-documentation/MarginPool.md

 # `MarginPool`

-contract that hold all protocol funds
+Contract that holds all protocol funds

 ## Modifiers: